loicguille/ISCEBERG/README.md

 Once the image has been created you can run

 `docker run -p 3838:3838 image_name`

 Then type the adress in your web browser :

+`localhost:3838`

+## Installation from dockerhub

+A build image can be accessed on dockerhub :

+`docker pull loguille/isceberg:v2.0.1`

+and then run :

+`docker run -p 3838:3838 loguille/isceberg:v2.0.1`

+Then type the adress in your web browser :